geoffreydstewart/DiscoveryDay/README.md

-# DiscoveryDay22
+# DiscoveryDay
-Welcome to the **Introduction to Programming** session for Redwood Shores Elementary Discovery Day 2022.
+Welcome to the **Introduction to Programming** session for Redwood Shores Elementary Discovery Day 2024.

 You will learn some basic programming fundamentals using Python :-)